tsbertalan/CarND-PID-Control-Project/README.md

 Calculating the `d_error`, `p_error`, and `i_error` terms
 is straightforward.
-One possible improvement would be to measure the actual time difference between updates so that we actually approximate the time derivative of the error and the integral (over time) of the error in the correct units.
+In order to make results more consistent across different computers, I measure the actual time difference between updates and use this in my derivative and integral approximations.
-This might give more reproducible results across computers.
+I measured an update time of about 49 milliseconds on one machine, but measured update times as high as 72 ms on other machines.
-I measured an update time of about 49 milliseconds on one machine, but didn't verify that this was the same across multiple.
+To maintain backwards compatibility with previously-determined `Ki` and `Kd` coefficients, I divide `dt` by 49, so the time unit is now an arbitrarily-determined "typical sampling period" rather than milliseconds.

 In addition to computing the three error terms,
 I don't add up error terms for the integral term indefinitely.